-I am providing a qualified statement of assurance that the internal controls over operations meet the objectives of FMFIA, as of September 30, 2014 with the exception of a material weakness described in the Chairman's Statement of Assurance section of this report.
-Additionally, I can provide reasonable assurance that, as of June 30, 2014, the internal controls over financial reporting were in compliance with FMFIA and OMB Circular A-123, Appendix A and no material weaknesses were found in the design or operations of the financial internal controls.
-Furthermore, as required by the Government Card Abuse Prevention Act of 2012 and OMB Circular

-A-123, Appendix B, I can provide reasonable assurance that, as of September 30, 2014, the appropriate controls were in place to mitigate the risk of fraud and inappropriate charge card practices.
+I am providing a qualified statement of assurance that our internal controls over operations meet the objectives of FMFIA, as of September 30, 2015, with the exception of the material weaknesses described in the Chairman's Statement of Assurance section of this report.
+Additionally, I can provide reasonable assurance that, as of June 30, 2015, the Commission's internal controls over financial reporting were in compliance with FMFIA and OMB Circular A-123, Appendix A and no material weaknesses were found in the design or operations of the financial internal controls.
+Furthermore, as required by the Government Card Abuse Prevention Act of 2012 and OMB Circular A-123, Appendix B, I can provide reasonable assurance that, as of September 30, 2015, the appropriate controls were in place to mitigate the risk of fraud and inappropriate charge card practices.

 The financial information presented herein is complete and accurate, and in accordance with law and Office of Management and Budget guidance.
-The Commission continues to refine the financial management structure.
-In FY 2014, the agency established an Internal Control and Risk Management Division (ICRM) to further strengthen its internal control environment.

-In closing, I want to acknowledge the hard work, dedication and commitment of our employees in successfully meeting the mission of our agency.
+In closing, I want to acknowledge the hard work, dedication, and commitment of our employees as they continue to successfully carry out the mission of our agency.